altocodenl/TODIS/readme.md

 This framework also allows us to go beyond the concept of state as a special type of data.
 If the "system" is a part of the dataspace, the state of the system (or of a subsystem) is also a part of the dataspace.
 Everything exists within the same dataspace, so the data in the system is indistinguishable (or rather, integrated) with the rest of the system.

 We have covered a lot of ground in this pillar.
-In a nutshell: we have found that the combination of a call and a response can express computation at any level; and that calls can be triggered by other calls, establishing a causal chain of computation, since a call can be said to cause a response as well as the calls required by that response to be done.
+In a nutshell: we have found that the combination of a call and a response can express computation at any level; that calls can be triggered by other calls, establishing a causal chain of computation, since a call can be said to cause a response as well as the calls required by that response to be done.
+And, most importantly, that a call and a response can be expressed using data.
+We can now use data itself to express changes to our data.

 In the next pillar, we will see how we can express any logic as a sequence (list) of calls and responses.